 First comes a 12-day preparation period that consists of emptying oneself of the spirit of the world, which is contrary to that of Jesus Christ, in order to acquire fully the spirit of Jesus Christ through the Blessed Virgin.
 Hence, the practices suggested by St. Louis De Montfort are renouncement of the world and knowledge of self, of the Blessed Virgin and of Jesus Christ.

-During the second week, we ask the Holy Ghost to help us better understand the Blessed Virgin; we pray the Litany of the Holy Ghost, the Litany of Loreto, the Ave Maris Stellis, the prayer to Mary by St. Louis-Marie, and 5 decades of the Holy Rosary each day for assistance.
+During the second week, we ask the Holy Spirit to help us better understand the Blessed Virgin; we pray the Litany of the Holy Spirit, the Litany of Loreto, the Ave Maris Stella, the prayer to Mary by St. Louis-Marie, and 5 decades of the Holy Rosary each day for assistance.

 During the third week, we seek to better understand Christ through meditation and the Litany of the Holy Spirit, the Ave Maris Stella, and the Litany of the Holy Name of Jesus, Montfort’s prayer to Jesus, and the prayer O Jesus Living in Mary.

 For more information on preparation for consecration, our parish hosting of the Our Lady of Guadalupe Traveling Torch and all the events and activities planned please call: Maria Guzman-Paczkowski at 609-403-7154 or email firstname.lastname@example.org.